February - July 2014

 Curtis Institute of Music, Lenfest Hall

-Music students from Philadelphia universities will be invited participants in this Master Class/Meet the Artist session facilitated by Uri Caine, composer of the commissioned work, The Passion of Octavius Catto, which will have its World Premiere performance at the Man Stage Finale Concert.
+Music students from Philadelphia universities were invited participants in this Master Class/Meet the Artist session facilitated by Uri Caine, composer of the commissioned work The Passion of Octavius Catto, which had its world premiere performance at the Mann Stage Finale Concert.

 Let Freedom Ring